 - A culture and longstanding history of data/knowledge sharing helps: “The research fields of oil, physical oceanography, plankton, and benthic invertebrates were more likely to share data than other fields”, and this may be attributable to a culture of sharing that have better streamlined processes in place, or have established methods less open to interpretation.
-Or, or in the case of oil, there was one agency collecting data sets, and that may have been legally mandated.
+Or, in the case of oil, there was one agency collecting data sets, and that may have been legally mandated.

-- There are no rewards for sharing data, and once funding is granted and papers published, data sharing requirements are not enforced.
+- There are no rewards for sharing data, and once funding is granted and papers published, sharing requirements are not enforced.

 Couture JL, Blake RE, McDonald G, Ward CL (2018) A funder-imposed data publication requirement seldom inspired data sharing.
 PLoS ONE 13(7): e0199789. https://doi.org/10.1371/journal.pone.0199789